meteor/meteor/content/ui-ux.md

 <h4 id="per-component-loading">Per-component loading state</h4>

 Usually it makes for a better UX to show as much of the screen as possible as quickly as possible and to only show loading state for the parts of the screen that are still waiting on data.
 So a nice pattern to follow is "per-component loading".
-We do this in the Todos app when you visit the list page---we instantly render the list metadata, such as it's title and privacy settings, and render a loading state for the list of todos while we wait for them to appear.
+We do this in the Todos app when you visit the list page---we instantly render the list metadata, such as its title and privacy settings, and render a loading state for the list of todos while we wait for them to appear.

 <img src="images/todos-loading.png">